meenaviyal/balloonPOP/README.md

 1. [Click here to play online](http://meenaviyal.com/balloonPOP/), or follow the steps below to run it locally:
 2. Clone this repository (or just download the files, we won't judge)
 3. Open `index.html` in your favorite browser
-4. Click "New Game" and start POPping!
+4. Click "Start Game" and start POPping!
 5. Pop balloons to increase your score
 6. Avoid non-balloon tiles or risk losing points
 7. Try to get the highest score before time runs out!